Orgzales/Unity-XR-NetworkMapper-Project/README.md

 					- make prefab that holds this info
 					- add info of number of white or black listed
 			- 🗸 When new hidden SSID is scanned, popup window appears
-				- 🗸 When Popup window alart prefab Instantiates, be in correct position
+				- 🗸 When Popup window alert prefab Instantiates, be in correct position
 					- 🗸 Rotation of screen is locked
 					- 🗸 Y-axis position is locked
 					- 🗸 Dynamic X+Z Axis within MRTK Scene